Title IX Sexual Misconduct Policy

 • In coordination with campus partners (e.g., the Title IX Coordinator), initiates or assists with any necessary interim Supportive Measures;

-• Identifies all University policies implicated by the allegations of the Formal Complaint;
+• Identifies all University policies implicated by the allegations of the Complaint;

-• If the conduct alleged in the Formal Complaint would not constitute sexual harassment, even if proved;
+• If the conduct alleged in the Complaint would not constitute sex discrimination or sex-based harassment, even if proved;

 *The above-noted assessment may be addressed at the outset of the investigation and at any time during the Investigation or Live Hearing.
 Any such dismissal does not preclude the University from taking other action under other provisions of the University’s Code of Conduct.